 Personal Independence Payment is made up of two parts.
-You may get the mobility part of Personal Independence Payment if you need help going out of moving around.
-You may get the daily living part of Personal Independence Payment if you need help more than half of the time with things like:
+The mobility part of Personal Independence Payment may be given if the person needs help going out of moving around.
+The daily living part of Personal Independence Payment may be given if the person needs help more than half of the time with things like:

 - preparing or eating food

 - washing, bathing and using the toilet

 - dressing and undressing

 - reading and communicating

-- managing your medicines or treatments
+- managing medicines or treatments

 - making decisions about money

 - engaging with other people

-The amount you get depends on how your condition affects you, not the condition itself.
-You'll be assessed by a health professional to work out the level of help you can get.
+The amount given depends on how the person's condition affects them, not the condition itself and they will be assessed by a health professional to work out the level of help they can get.

-You usually need to have lived in England, Scotland or Wales for at least 2 of the last 3 years, and be in one of these countries when you apply.
-If you've recently returned from living in an European Economic Area country, you might be able to get Personal Independence Payment sooner.
+The person needs to have lived in England, Scotland or Wales for at least 2 of the last 3 years, and be in one of these countries when they apply.
+If they have recently returned from living in an European Economic Area country, they might be able to get Personal Independence Payment sooner.

-There are different rules, where you can claim more quickly, if your doctor or a medical professional has said you might have less than 6 months to live.
+There are different rules, where a person can claim more quickly, if their doctor or a medical professional has said they might have less than 6 months to live.